-The OPTN will implement this proposal in the following ways:
+The OPTN will implement this proposal on June 1, 2017.
+This will allow ample time to prepare.
+The proposal will be implemented in the following ways:

 IT will continue to provide user support including programming enhancements for the OPO version of TransNet.
 For the month prior to implementation and for the first quarter following implementation, IT plans to provide 24-7 user support.
 After this period, the need for 24-7 support will be reevaluated.
 The base functionality exists currently.
 OPOs started using TransNet under a voluntary nationwide deployment in March 2015.
-No new programming would be needed although technical support and maintenance would be required.
-Existing funding will cover enhancements through spring 2016.
 The Operations and Safety Committee has reviewed programming needs to determine and prioritize OPO functionality.
-Enhancements will also continue to be developed for programming within allotted resources.
+Programming for OPO ability to produce VCA and multi-organ labels using TransNet is planned.
+IT programming for this functionality will need to be done to implement the policy without specific exemptions for these two labels.
+Part of the hours estimated will cover building this functionality.
 This proposal will not require programming in UNetSM.